3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift

 \section{Existence criteria}

-We define and analyse the criteria that allow these structures to exist to obtain information on EH size.
+We define and analyse the criteria that allow these EH structures to exist in order to obtain information on their size.
 The trapped distribution function (\ref{eq::7-bis}) has to be physical, and thus $f_{t}$ must be non-negative.
 Writing $f_t(\epsilon)\geq 0$ for $-e \phi_0 \leq \epsilon <0$, we obtain: